ckeditor/ckeditor5/docs/installation/integrations/react.md

 	</a>
 </p>

-CKEditor 5 consists of {@link installation/getting-started/predefined-builds ready-to-use editor builds} and {@link framework/index CKEditor 5 Framework} upon which the builds are based.
+CKEditor&nbsp;5 consists of {@link installation/getting-started/predefined-builds ready-to-use editor builds} and {@link framework/index CKEditor&nbsp;5 Framework} upon which the builds are based.

-The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds}.
-Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
-You can also use a customized editor built by using [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/) in any React application.
+The easiest way to use CKEditor&nbsp;5 in your React application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds}.
+Additionally, it is also possible to integrate [CKEditor&nbsp;5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
+You can also use a customized editor built by using [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/) in any React application.

 <info-box hint>
-	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor 5.
+	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link installation/working-with-typescript TypeScript support}.
 </info-box>

 ## Quick start

 This guide assumes you already have a React project.
 If you want to create a new one, you can use the [`create-react-app`](https://create-react-app.dev/) CLI.
 It allows you to create and customize your project with templates.
 For example, you can set up your project with TypeScript support.

-Install the [CKEditor 5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/getting-started/predefined-builds#available-builds editor build of your choice}.
+Install the [CKEditor&nbsp;5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/getting-started/predefined-builds#available-builds editor build of your choice}.
 Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):

 ```bash
 npm install --save @ckeditor/ckeditor5-react @ckeditor/ckeditor5-build-classic